pingcap/docs-cn/predicate-push-down.md

 3 rows in set (0.00 sec)
 ```

-In this query，there is a predicate `a < @a` on table `t`.
+In this query, there is a predicate `a < @a` on table `t`.
 The `@a` of the predicate is a user variable.

 As can be seen from `explain` results, the predicate is not like case 2, which is simplified to `a < 1` and pushed down to TiKV.
 This is because the value of the user variable `@a` may change during the computation, and TiKV is not aware of the changes.
 So TiDB does not replace `@a` with `1`, and does not push down it to TiKV.

-An example to help you understand is as follows：
+An example to help you understand is as follows:

 ```sql
 create table t(id int primary key, a int);